ProjectBuildStage

 Gradle: Injects a temporary Gradle init script that registers a printClasspathForOpenRewrite task.
 The task resolves the project's testRuntimeClasspath (falling back through runtimeClasspath, testCompileClasspath, compileClasspath, and default in that order) and prints each JAR path to stdout.
 The Gradle wrapper (gradlew) is used when present; otherwise the system gradle command is used.

-Failure behaviour: Any failure — non-zero exit code, process timeout, missing build tool, or an unexpected exception — is logged as a warning and causes extractClasspath to return null.
-The pipeline then falls through to DependencyResolutionStage (Stage 2).
+Failure behaviour: Per-unit failures — non-zero exit code, process timeout, missing build tool, unexpected exception, or capped discovery — are logged as warnings. extractClasspath returns the merged classpath only when every discovered unit completes.
+Partial coverage returns null so the pipeline falls through to DependencyResolutionStage (Stage 2).

 Compilation: After a successful Stage 1, tryCompile is called if the project has no pre-compiled class directories.
-Compiled .class files are then appended to the classpath so that intra-project type references (e.g. wildcard imports across packages within the same project) resolve correctly instead of appearing as JavaType.Unknown during recipe execution.
+LstBuilder appends compiled .class directories once after the winning stage is selected so that intra-project type references resolve correctly.

 Extensibility: The class is open with open methods so tests can subclass it to inject a fake classpath without spawning real processes.